ipld/specs/schema-layer/data-structures/generics.md

 ### Version 1

 The `_type` property is a string identifier.
 This identifier is used to lookup the implementation and if it cannot be found by the host environment any operation is expected to throw an exception.
-Implementations MUST NOT fallback to *Layer 1* operations of the contents of the node if they do not have an implementation.
+When a Composite Definition is applied, implementations MUST NOT fallback to *Layer 1* operations on the contents of the node if they do not have an implementation.

 Example: